ryancco/canon/README.md

 [![Tests](https://github.com/ryancco/canon/actions/workflows/run-tests.yml/badge.svg?branch=main)](https://github.com/ryancco/canon/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/ryancco/canon.svg?style=flat-square)](https://packagist.org/packages/ryancco/canon)

 Generate files from templates in PHP.
 Useful in development for templating commonly created files or files with extensive boilerplate or formatting.
 Leverage the full power of your preferred templating language by implementing the `Ryancco\Canon\Contracts\Compiler` interface.
-This package includes an implementation for the [Twig templating engine](https://twig.symfony.com/doc/3.x/templates.html).
+This package includes a dependency-free, "pure PHP" implementation that supports simple variable replacement as well as an implementation for the [Blade templating engine](https://laravel.com/docs/9.x/blade) and the [Twig templating engine](https://twig.symfony.com/doc/3.x/templates.html).
+Each require you add the respective compiler engine to your project dependencies.

 Write or read files to and from separate filesystems including local, S/FTP, AWS S3 and more by requiring any of the supported [Flysystem adapters](https://flysystem.thephpleague.com/docs/).